HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Microformats and Microformats2

-Microformats continue to show **limited adoption**, primarily in niche use cases where simple, semantic data is required.
-The `adr` tag, used for address-related data, remains the most widely adopted Microformats type, appearing on approximately **0.4% of pages** across both mobile and desktop platforms.
+Microformats continue to show limited adoption, primarily in niche use cases where simple, semantic data is required.
+The `adr` tag, used for address-related data, remains the most widely adopted Microformats type, appearing on approximately 0.4% of pages across both mobile and desktop platforms.
 Other tags, such as `geo` and `hReview`, have minimal usage, as more sophisticated formats like JSON-LD and Open Graph have become more prevalent.

-**Microformats2**, while still relatively niche, has seen slightly higher adoption than its predecessor.
-Tags like `h-entry` and `h-card`, which are used for blogging and personal identity data, now appear on **0.22% of mobile pages** and **0.15% of desktop pages**.
-These tags continue to serve specific needs, particularly for **address data** and **simple content structures**.
+Microformats2, while still relatively niche, has seen slightly higher adoption than its predecessor.
+Tags like `h-entry` and `h-card`, which are used for blogging and personal identity data, now appear on 0.22% of mobile pages and 0.15% of desktop pages.
+These tags continue to serve specific needs, particularly for address data and simple content structures.

 {{ figure_markup(
   image="microformats2-mobile-year-on-year.png",